 I have been always fascinated by science and knowledge.
 My childhood dream was either to be an astronaut or a scientist.
-Now, if on the one hand I did not pursuit the first course, and I probably will not play among the stars, on the other hand I feel I am close at achieving the second.
+Now, if on the one hand I did not pursuit the first course, and I probably will not play among the stars, on the other hand I feel I have been quite successful with the second.

 I graduated in Physics in 2006, with specialty in "theoretical physics" and then I obtained a Ph.
 D. in "Earth sciences" in 2011.
 During my Ph D. and the following years, I mainly researched in the field of Applied Geophysics at the postdoctoral level.
 My most significant contributions have been made on Geophysical methods applied to seismic signals (acoustic/elastic propagation) in solids and electromagnetic signals (air/solid propagation) and included the bottom-up engineering of advanced signal processing techniques, simulation, and data inversion methods.

 Since early 2017 I have been working for the Georgia Institute of Technology as Research Scientist II, where I have been constantly furthering my knowledge, now including Synthetic Aperture Radar (SAR) signal processing methods, Image segmentation and shape reconstruction, Machine learning, and deep learning.